 How do MCP Gateways help manage security and compliance across different cloud providers?

 MCP Gateways enforce consistent policies across all connected MCP servers regardless of where they run.
-Features like complete audit trails track every tool invocation for SOC 2 and GDPR compliance.
+Features like complete audit trails track every tool invocation for security and compliance reviews.
 Role-based access control ensures teams access only approved tools, while OAuth and SSO integration connects to existing identity providers.
-MintMCP's SOC 2 Type II certification provides documented evidence that external auditors accept.
+MintMCP's SOC 2 Type II audited status provides documentation for enterprise security review.

 Can MCP Gateways integrate with existing enterprise data sources like Snowflake or Elasticsearch?